The Dalek Invasion of Earth: Conception and writing

-In March 1964, story editor David Whitaker formally commissioned Terry Nation to write a serial for Doctor Whos second season following the success of the Daleks from the titular serial of the first season, as well as Nation's quick and effective work on The Keys of Marinus.
+In March 1964, story editor David Whitaker formally commissioned Terry Nation to write a serial for Doctor Whos second season following the success of the first-season serial The Daleks (1963–1964), as well as Nation's quick and effective work on The Keys of Marinus (1964).
 The commission was made under the title Doctor Who and the Daleks.
 Nation delivered the storyline for the serial in mid-April 1964 under the name The Return of the Daleks.
 The serial was retitled The Dalek Invasion of Earth by September; The Daleks in Europe appeared on some design material.

 The Dalek props were refurbished for the serial, adding new eyestalks, a dish receptor, improved bases for movement, and a new pedal mechanism.
 (Note: Dalek designer Raymond Cusick had proposed the addition of a pedal mechanism for the original design the previous year.)
 The serial's score was composed by Francis Chagrin.
 Around 18 minutes of incidental music for the first three episodes was recorded on 10 September 1964 at Maida Vale Studios, and 12 minutes for the final three episodes was recorded by five musicians on 8 October.
 Chagrin had conceived the music from the serial's final scene some time before production and was "dying to use it".